-> Next you need to install Docker on your Pi.
+Next you need to install Docker and docker-compose on your Pi.
 To install Docker, run the following:

-> Docker allows us to run our application as a software container.
+Docker allows us to run our application as a software container.
 For the purpose of this project, it allows us to define all of our dependencies in a Dockerfile and build the application as an image.
 This saves you from having to run a bunch of commands to install packages directly (among other advantages).

 Git should already be installed on your Raspberry Pi, but if it’s not you can install it using

 Clone the crypto-ticker repository with the following command: